 BURST’s goal is to make simple, high-quality oral care products that meet the real needs of real people.
 At the core of their business model are BURST Ambassadors — dental professionals located all across the U.S. These ambassadors inform BURST about products their patients are actively seeking, and when there is widespread demand, BURST turns proposals into products.

-So, what authentic needs is BURST addressing with their Whitening Strips With Coconut Oil?
+So, what authentic needs are BURST addressing with their Whitening Strips With Coconut Oil?
 First, they deliver whitening power without the usual sensitivity.
 Second, they respect your budget — their sticker price is reasonable and their subscribe and save feature can bring the cost down even further.
 Plus, each session only requires 15 minutes of wear each day.

 - You can brighten your smile in just 15 minutes per day.
 Some competitors take half an hour or more.

-- They are the most affordable whitening strips available when you order through their website.
+- They are some of the most affordable whitening strips available when you order through their website.